lchestnutt/cardiotensor/paper/paper.md

 # Summary

 Understanding the architecture of the human heart requires analyzing its microstructural organization across scales.
 With the advent of high-resolution imaging techniques such as synchrotron-based tomography, it has become possible to visualize entire hearts at micron-scale resolution.
 However, translating these large, complex volumetric datasets into interpretable, quantitative descriptors of cardiac organization remains a major challenge.
-Cardiotensor is an open-source Python package designed to quantify 3D cardiomyocyte orientation in whole-heart imaging datasets.
+Cardiotensor is an open-source Python package designed to quantify 3D cardiomyocyte orientation in whole- or partial-heart imaging datasets.
 It provides efficient, scalable implementations of structure tensor analysis, enabling extraction of directional metrics such as helix angle (HA), transverse angle (TA), and fractional anisotropy (FA).
 The package supports datasets reaching teravoxel scale and is optimized for high-performance computing environments, including parallel and chunk-based processing pipelines.
 In addition, cardiotensor includes tractography functionality to reconstruct continuous cardiomyocyte trajectories.
 This enables fiber-level visualization and structural mapping of cardiac tissue, allowing detailed assessments of anatomical continuity and regional organization.

 # Statement of Need